-The Diploma of Counselling course is designed to provide students with the skills and knowledge required to undertake generic counselling work involving skills and knowledge in counselling and high level communication in a range of commonly used modalities, referral and working within a case management framework.
+The Diploma of Counselling course is designed to provide students with the skills and knowledge required to undertake generic counselling work using established counselling modalities.
+They learn communication, micro-counselling and interviewing skills and draw on varied counselling therapies to assist clients.

 At the Diploma (AQF 5) level:

-- competency involves the self-directed application of knowledge with substantial depth in some areas and a range of technical and other skills to tasks, roles and functions in both varied and highly specific contexts
+- competency involves the self-directed application of knowledge with substantial depth in some areas and a range of technical and other related skills to tasks, roles, and functions in both varied and highly specific contexts

 - competencies are normally used independently and both routinely and non-routinely

-- judgement is required in planning and selecting appropriate services, techniques and work organisation for self and others
+- judgment is required in planning and selecting appropriate services, techniques and work organisation for self and others

 - competencies are likely to be applied under broad guidance